Azure/cloud-rolesandops/README.md

 ## What is a well-managed cloud?

-A well-managed cloud is one that where the items in the below list are considered and managed.
+A well-managed cloud is one that is compliant, observable, recoverable, reliable, performant, updateable, cost managed, secured, inventoried and operationally excellent.
 This list represent an expansion of the 5 pillars of the [**Microsoft Azure Well-Architected Framework**](https://docs.microsoft.com/azure/architecture/framework/?WT.mc_id=Portal-fx), and is suggested as a framework for managing Azure environments.

 ### Compliant (WAF: Security)